jeff1evesque/raspberry-pi/README.md

 **Note:** if `sudo dd of=/dev/disk2` was used instead of `sudo dd of=/dev/rdisk2`, the [transfer rate](http://en.wikipedia.org/wiki/Data_rate_units) would have been roughly `1MiB/s`.

+###USB System Partition

+The system partition is the disk partition that contains the operating system folder, known as system root.
+By default, in Linux, operating system files are mounted at `/` (the root directory).

 ##Testing / Execution

 ###Test Scripts